-Like physical illnesses, mental health and substance use disorders cost money and lives if they are not prevented or treated.
+Like all health conditions, mental health and substance use disorders cost money and lives if they are not prevented and treated.
 The health and safety impacts on children, adults and communties is enormous.
-In their Strategic Plan, the Substance Abuse and Mental Health Services Administration estimates that by 2020 behavioral health disorders will surpass all physical diseases as a major cause of disability worldwide.
+In their Strategic Plan, the U.S. Substance Abuse and Mental Health Services Administration estimates that by 2020 behavioral health disorders will surpass all physical diseases as a major cause of disability worldwide.

 We all pay the price for youth substance abuse.
 Washington residents paid more than $1.4 billion in 2010 for problems and costs associated with underage drinking.
-Children and teens who use alcohol and other drugs are also more likely to fail in school, be seriously or fatally injured, and have thoughts of suicide.
+The cost is also high in other ways.
+Children and teens who use alcohol and other drugs are more likely to drop out of school, be seriously or fatally injured, and have thoughts of suicide.

 DBHR's prevention and intervention goals are to delay and prevent the misuse of alcohol, tobacco and other drugs; reduce the negative consequences of drug misuse; and prevent and reduce alcohol and other drug dependency.
 The services we fund are data-driven, prioritized based on our state's Substance Abuse Prevention and Mental Health Promotion Strategic Plan, and delivered in collaboration with counties, tribes, statewide organizations and other state agencies.

 These investments have cut underage drinking in half, reduced other unhealthy behaviors, increased academic success for students, and saved public costs.
 Our long-term vision is that proven prevention practices will be adequately funded in every Washington community.